-Co-op enrollments are completed as a group to take advantage of special rates and extra content.
+Co-op enrollments begin with local recruitment!
+After you have determined interest, your group pays a CO-OP DEPOSIT to take advantage of special rates and extra content.

 Let’s Get Started:

 - Start forming a local co-op with the promotional guide below.

 “I’ve been a Schola Rosa Director for three years now, and I just want to tell other directors out there who are thinking of starting a co-op, that it might seem tough to get your group together the first year, but boy, are we having a great time!
 Thank you, Schola Rosa!” ~ Director, Oklahoma

 - Manager’s Timeline

 - Finding a Facility

 - Deciding Day & Time; Get an Insurance Quote